 Nothing says summer like hitting the beach and getting some sun and water.
-And what better way to get to the beach this summer than with a cruise?
+And what better way to get to the beach during the summer than with a cruise?

 With a cruise, not only can you travel in style to some of the most beautiful beaches in the world, but you can also sample several different places while having your room, board, and entertainment taken care of on the ship.

 That said, there’s no doubt that the summer is one of the more expensive times to set sail.
-With kids out of school, demand from families leads to higher prices.
+With kids out of school and vacations on everyone’s mind, higher demand leads to higher prices.
 The good news is there are still deals out there — including many cruises under $300 per person.

 How to Find Cheap Summer Cruises